 This guide to the iOS 10.3.2 update for iPhone, iPad and iPod touch will walk you through the most important things to know about the iOS 10.3.2 update and some of its problems.
 We’ll also tell you about how it performs on select versions of the iPhone and iPad.

 iOS 10.3.2 wasn’t a big milestone upgrade but it was still an extremely important release thanks to the bug fixes and security patches on board.

 Note that we’re talking about iOS 10.3.2 in the past tense.
 Apple’s finally replaced the iOS 10.3.2 update with an iOS 10.3.3 update, another maintenance release that’s focused on fixing bugs and improving security.

 While most of you will want to move from iOS 10.3.2 to iOS 10.3.3, some of you might want to stick around for awhile.
 With that in mind, we want to go over the most important things you need to know about the iOS 10.3.2 update for iPhone, iPad and iPod touch.

 Let’s start with a quick look at iOS 10.3.2’s performance on five popular iPhone variants and four versions of Apple’s iPad.

 The iOS 10.3.2 update might’ve been a maintenance release but it had a profound impact on many devices including the iPhones and iPad in our possession.

-We’ve spent over a month with the iOS 10.3.2 update but it appears to be stable on the iPhone 7, iPhone 6, iPhone 5s, and iPhone 5.
+We’ve spent over a month with the iOS 10.3.2 update but it remains stable on the iPhone 7, iPhone 6s, iPhone 6, iPhone 5s, iPhone 5, and iPad.